 A permanent rental is the rental property investors plan to hold on to long-term, maybe even pass down to their children.
 Permanent rental investors are interested in the lifetime costs of the loan and are playing the long game in building wealth.
 Conversely, a transitional rental is the rental property investors want the flexibility to sell in the foreseeable future, often determined by market conditions.

 Either strategy works with both long-term and short-term rentals, and both are viable strategies that are a matter of investor preference.
+Long term rental properties offer stability for an extended period, while vacation rentals offer less continuous cash flow.

-Buy & hold vs. fix & flip
+Buy and hold vs. fix & flip

 HGTV fans know how popular fix and flipping has become.
 In this strategy, investors look to generate current income by purchasing a home, improving it, and selling it at a reasonable margin over the cost of their purchase price and improvements.
 For example, they could buy a house with a lot of wear and tear for a good price, let’s say $100,000.
 Then they put $30,000 into fixing it up and turn it around for $170,000 net of transaction fees.
 At closing, they are pocketing $40,000, or approximately 30% of their invested capital.